Get Involved

 • Able to dedicate 3-4 hours a week, and one overnight a month, to volunteer with SOS.

-• Ready to volunteer for at least 2 years upon completion of volunteer training.
+• Ready to volunteer for at least 1 year (for CareText volunteers) and 2 years (for Hotline volunteers) upon completion of volunteer training.

 • Comfortable in communicating in English; added language proficiencies are a bonus.